Khamenei, Other Iran Officials Vow 'Severe Retaliation' For Soleimani Killing

 Khamenei said the U.S. action will "double the motivation" of the Iranian people's resistance against the United States.

-Iranian President Hassan Rohani said in televised remarks that the assassination will make Tehran more decisive.
+Iranian President Hassan Rohani said in televised remarks that the assassination will make Tehran more decisive in its resistance against the United States.

 "Soleimani's martyrdom will make Iran more decisive to resist America's expansionism and to defend our Islamic values.
 With no doubt, Iran and other freedom-seeking countries in the region will take his revenge," Rohani said, according to Reuters.